sharonelis/ProgramLanguage/README.md

 ## Introduction

-This guide explains how to run the custom language interpreter in both interactive mode and full program execution mode.
-The interpreter is built using the Lexer, Parser, and Interpreter classes, and supports both arithmetic expressions and lambda functions.
+This guide explains how to run the custom language interpreter that was implemented using the `Lexer`, `Parser`, `Interpreter`, and `REPL` classes.
+The interpreter is designed to execute custom `.lambda` programs in both interactive mode and program execution mode.

 ## Prerequisites

 - Ensure you have Python installed on your system.
-- Save your interpreter code in a file named `interpreter.py`.
+- Ensure all necessary files are placed in the same directory: `Lexer.py`, `Parser.py`, `Interpreter.py`, and `REPL.py`.
 - Save your language programs with the `.lambda` suffix.

 ## Running the Interpreter